Michael Tracey (journalist): Reporting and views

+Tracey has been critical of the Democratic Party, and of allegations of collusion between Donald Trump and Russia.
+During the first Trump administration, Tracey was a skeptic of allegations that Trump had engaged the Russian government to interfere in the 2016 election.
+According to a 2019 Vanity Fair article, Tracey "tried to quell the mob countless times", before Robert Mueller later "found no evidence of criminal conspiracy between Donald Trump and Moscow".

 In June 2017, Congresswoman Maxine Waters walked away from an interview with Tracey and pushed aside his hand and microphone.
 The incident was captured on video.
 Tracey said that Waters had "initiated unwarranted physical contact" and "shoved" him, but that it was "not a violent shove".

-Tracey was a recurring guest on the Fox News program Tucker Carlson Tonight.